radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Bicep Recipe execution

-`Recipes` are arbitrary Bicep or Terraform code which can provision infrastructure resources.
-In order to exceute a Bicep recipe, Applications RP's Recipe Engine first downloads the recipe from a OCI compliant registry over HTTP.
-Then it requests UCP to deploy the bicep.
+Bicep recipes can provision arbitrary infrastructure resources in the cloud, and are provided by users.
+In order to execute a Bicep recipe, Applications RP's Recipe Engine first authenticates with a OCI compliant registry and then  downloads the recipe from it.
+RP uses the stored Azure credentials to authenticate with the registry.
+RP also supports federated credentials.
+When enabled, RP uses this to authenticate with the registry.
+Whenever possible, federated identies should be preferred and used for robust security.
+After retrieving the Bicep recipe, the RP requests UCP to deploy it.

 #### Terraform Recipe execution

+Terraform recipes are download from internet too.
+We support public and private modules as well as different kinds of authentication.

-Terraform recipes are download from internet too, since they are available as public modules.
-These recipes are downloaded onto an empty directory `/terraform` which is mounted into the applications RP pod.
-Then the installed terraform executable executes these recipes in the current directory.
-Terraform communicates with AWS and Azure as needed to deploy resources.
+Terraform downloads providers from the internet onto an empty directory `/terraform` which is mounted into the applications RP pod and executes them.
+This means that these providers have access to the network, filesystem, and environment variables, as well as the running memory of Applications RP.
+Terraform communicates with AWS as needed to deploy resources.

 #### Data Serialization / Formats